mitchejj-attic/mitchejj.github.com/index.md

 Going forward I hope to find a new word life balance.
 It is my intention going forward to spend atleast an hour every other day mucking about on this "project"

 #### Less than Beta Quality
 This here will be my playground.
 Things may work, things may not work and things may break.
 As a result, nothing here should be considered finished, polished, refined or ready for mass consumption.
+My main quality goal is to keep the site light and nimble.